Class-D / Switching Amplifiers & TDSS Upgrades

 The "gist" of it all

 From the above it becomes clear that PWM-based amplifier technology has one major weakness - itself.
 That is to say, the very signals it generates and uses to operate become potential sources of what one could call "self-contamination," such that those signals can become "airborne" in the form of Radio Frequencies (RF).
-Being essentially "trapped," this RF radiation can effectively "bounce around" inside the metal chassis and ultimately be picked up (received) once again by either the same piece of wire that transmitted them, or others within the same metal chassis.
-Once received they are then "injected" back into the same circuitry that generated them, but now in deferment locations within the circuitry than from whence they came and/or delayed in time.
-In fact, every metal conductor or small metallic component within the chassis can become a transmitter and/or recever of this unwanted RF energy.
+Being essentially "trapped," this RF radiation can effectively "bounce around" inside the metal chassis and ultimately be picked up (received) once again by either the same piece of wire that transmitted them, or others within the same chassis.
+Once received they are then "injected" back into the same circuitry that generated them in the form of new electrical currents and voltages, but now delayed in time and in different locations within the circuitry than from whence they came.
+In fact, every metal conductor or small metallic component within the chassis can become a transmitter and/or receiver of this unwanted RF energy.

 Furthermore, due to the electrical properties of Inductance (L) and Capacitance (C) exhibited by the wires and other circuit components, once received this energy can resonate and/or "ring" at any frequency associated with the "Time Constant" of the L/C properties of the resonant modes of the pieces and parts involved.